 Shortly after its completion, the Chickamauga Lock, located north of Chattanooga, was discovered to be experiencing structural deficiencies.
-Temporary repairs were made to the Lock that will allow it to remain in operation through 2010, but a long term solution is yet to be identified and funding from Congress has yet to materialize.
-There has been some discussion about permanently closing the Lock, thus shutting off commercial navigability to the Region from the remainder of the Tennessee River System.
-A study commissioned by Representative John J. Duncan, Jr. concludes that the closure of the Lock will result in the addition of about 45,000 trucks annually to I-75.
+Temporary repairs were made to the Lock that will allow it to remain in operation through 2010 and partial funding has been approved through a Congressional Earmark to replace the Lock.
+There had been some discussion about permanently closing the Lock, thus shutting off commercial navigability to the Region from the remainder of the Tennessee River System.